magento/devdocs/guides/v1.0/install-gde/prereq/apache.md

 	Server version: Apache/2.2.22 (Ubuntu)
 	Server built:   Jul 22 2014 14:35:32

-Now you must <a href="#install-ubuntu-apache-rewrites">Enabling Apache rewrites">enable Apache rewrites</a>.
+Now you must <a href="#install-ubuntu-apache-rewrites">enable Apache rewrites</a>.

 <h3 id="install-prereq-apache-ubuntu-upgrade">Upgrading Apache on Ubuntu Ubuntu 12</h3>
 To use PHP 5.6 on Ubuntu 12, you must upgrade Apache to version 2.4.
 (By default, Ubuntu 12 comes with Apache 2.2.)

 To upgrade to Apache 2.4:

-1. Add the TBD repository, which has Apache 2.4:
+1. Add the `ppa:ondrej` repository, which has Apache 2.4:

 		apt-get -y update
 		apt-add-repository ppa:ondrej/apache2